 where $z_t$ and $\mathbf{z}_{<t}$ denote the t-th character and the previous $t-1$ characters in the specific permutation $\mathbf{z}$.
-In other words, a PLM-based decoder predicts the characters one-by-one depending on the determined ones, in the order of each permutation.

-MLM-based methods replace several tokens with mask tokens and generate the masked characters depending on context between the masked and unmasked characters in a NAR way.
-Let $\mathcal{K}_i$ represent the set of masked positions in iteration $i$, $\mathbf{y}_{\mathcal{K}_i}$ be the set of masked tokens, $\mathbf{y}_{\setminus\mathcal{K}_i}$ be the tokens after masking, and $I$ be the number of iterations.
-An iterative MLM-based NAR decoder maximizes the following objective:
+For iterative MLM decoding, the model predicts all characters currently masked first and then re-masks some characters based on the predetermined strategy, such as easy-first~\cite{qiao2021pimnet}.
+Let $\mathcal{K}_i$ represent masked positions in iteration $i$, $I$ be the number of iterations, $\mathbf{y}_{\setminus\mathcal{K}_i}$ be determined characters and $\mathbf{M}_{\mathcal{K}_i}$ be mask tokens.
+An iterative MLM-based NAR decoder maximizes:

-To unify PLM and MLM, we consider the $c$-th step of AR decoding in PLM for a specific permutation, where characters $\mathbf{y}_{\mathbf{z}<c}$ have been generated.
-Suppose that the MLM decoder masks characters $\mathbf{y}_{\mathbf{z}\ge c}$ for an iteration, it could predict the masked tokens depending on the predicted $\mathbf{y}_{\mathbf{z}<c}$ and mask tokens $\mathbf{M}_{\mathbf{z}\ge c}$ in parallel.
-Thus, we can unify them into one decoder such that when generated next character autoregressively in each permutation, the unified MP-decoder should depend on both the predicted part and several mask tokens whose number is equal to the number of remaining undetermined characters.
-The unified training objective of MP-decoder is formulated as :
+To unify PLM and MLM, we analyze the $c$-th step of AR decoding in a chosen permutation of PLM, where the characters $\mathbf{y}_{\mathbf{z}<c}$ are already generated.
+In this situation, the MLM decoder masks the characters $\mathbf{y}_{\mathbf{z}\ge c}$ and will predict them depending on previously deduced tokens $\mathbf{y}_{\mathbf{z}<c}$ and the subsequent mask tokens $\mathbf{M}_{\mathbf{z}\ge c}$.
+Thus, we can unify PLM and MLM into one decoder such that when generating the next character autoregressively in each permutation, the unified MP-decoder should depend on both the predicted part and several mask tokens whose number is equal to the number of remaining undetermined characters.
+The unified training objective of the MP-decoder is formulated as:

-This inherits the ensemble of permuted AR decoding training process from PLM and mask tokens' information for unpredicted characters like MLM.